 - Ideas include role play, helping your child find words to refuse drug offers, and letting your child know it's fine to walk away from someone, including a friend, who is offering drugs.

-Teens and marijuana
+Teens and cannabis

-The Stay True to You campaign is for youth and young adults to share information about the health effects and consequence of using marijuana.
+The Stay True to You campaign is for youth and young adults to share information about the health effects and consequence of using cannabis.
 Visit StayTrueToYou.org or Stay True Oregon on Facebook or Instagram to learn more.

-The Oregon Health Authority worked with the Oregon Department of Education and the Alcohol and Drug Policy Commission to develop a guide for educators and school administrators that recommends steps adults in schools can take to prevent youth marijuana use.
+The Oregon Health Authority worked with the Oregon Department of Education and the Alcohol and Drug Policy Commission to develop a guide for educators and school administrators that recommends steps adults in schools can take to prevent youth cannabis use.

 Download Educator's Guide